MCStreetguy/fusion-debugger/README.md

 ### Commands

 The plugin provides several commands to the Flow CLI.
-Each command has a detailled help text available to guide you through it's usage.
 These are listed below for reference.
-Please see the respective help pages for more information.
+Please see the respective help pages for more detailled information.

 #### `fusion:debugprototype`